alexomon018/next-starter/README.md

 # Next.js Starter

 This Next.js Starter project is designed to provide a solid foundation for building modern web applications with a focus on best practices, scalability, and maintainability.
-It includes a pre-configured setup with Storybook, ShadCN (for design using Tailwind CSS), Atomic Design principles, ESLint, Jest for testing, and Prettier for code formatting.
+It includes a pre-configured setup with Storybook, ShadCN (for design using Tailwind CSS), Atomic Design principles, ESLint, Jest for testing, and Prettier for code formatting and Chromatic for visual testing.

 ## Table of Contents